On this page:

 Accommodations for Students with Disabilities

 The Office of Residential Education is committed to providing successful residential experiences for all students, including those with documented disabilities.
-In compliance with Section 504 of the Rehabilitation Act and the Americans with Disabilities Act (ADA), Gettysburg College provides reasonable housing accommodations for students with disabilities.
+In compliance with Section 504 of the Rehabilitation Act and the Americans with Disabilities Act (ADA) and the Fair Housing Act, Gettysburg College provides reasonable housing accommodations for students with disabilities.
 Students’ accommodation requests are reviewed by the Center for Student Success, and if approved, the Office of Residential Education will assign the student to the most appropriate housing accommodation available.
 Housing accommodations are determined on a case-by-case basis according to documented need and prevailing standards for reasonable accommodations.
 This process includes the need for air conditioning due to asthma, allergies, or other health-related concerns.
+For more information about how to participate in the accommodations approval process, please visit the Center for Student Success website.

 Alcohol & Drug-Free Housing (RISE Program)